Errors

 .
 Not all but some code like engine initialization will recognize this and consider the operation successful.

-If you need additional well-typed information with an error, or you're trying to handle a specific type of error, you can do so by using extending the DendronError
+If you need additional well-typed information with an error, or you're trying to handle a specific type of error, you can do so by extending the DendronError

 class.